When Sam picked the lock to enter Lucy's place, the lock knob above the handle didn't turn.

 Dean: And the Dude will not abide.

-This is an homage to the 1998 Coen brothers' cult classic, The Big Lebowski (1998), starring Jeff Bridges and John Goodman.
+Referencing the 1998 Coen brothers' cult classic, The Big Lebowski (1998), starring Jeff Bridges and John Goodman.
 In the film, title character Jeffrey Lebowski (also referred to as "The Dude") frequently uses the catchphrase "The Dude abides" to indicate his acceptance of something.

 Dean: He almost Frankenstein-ed me.